Grandpa-G/SM_8REL/README.md

 Open an arduino sketch, go to File > Examples > SM_8RELAY > and chose your example to run.

 ## Usage
-There are three ways to control the Four Relays four HV Inputs Card from the Arduino environment.
+There are three ways to control the Eight Relays Card from the Arduino environment.

 ### Method 1: Using any Arduino controller
 You can use this method with any Arduino card with an I2C port by connecting I2C-SDA, I2C-SCL, +5V and GND, as shown in the following table.